 HIV is a virus.
 It attacks the body's CD4 cells, a type of white blood cell that helps protect the body from infection.
 In this way, it weakens the body's defenses against infection and illness.

-The virus, which is transmitted from person to person through certain bodily fluids, is a life-long condition that typically progresses over time.
-Certain treatments help to slow or stop HIV progression.
+The virus is transmitted through certain bodily fluids, and the condition is life-long.
+Activity progresses over time, but current treatment can help to slow or stop the progression.

-Untreated HIV also increases the risk of developing certain types of infections known as opportunistic infections.
-According to the Centers for Disease Control and Prevention (CDC), opportunistic infections are "infections that occur more frequently and more severely in those with weakened immune systems, including people with HIV."
+The Centers for Disease Control and Prevention (CDC) describe opportunistic infections as "infections that occur more frequently and more severely in those with weakened immune systems, including people with HIV."